aegis-icons/aegis-icons/CONTRIBUTING.md

 ---

 ## Icon creation walkthrough
-First of all before doing anything, icon you're making for app / website **must have Aegis supported 2FA support**.
+First of all before doing anything, icon you're making for app / website **must have Aegis supported 2FA support**, one way or another.
 We don't accept icons based of services that don't have this requirement.

 ### Finding source images
 Scour the logo resources (URL, data URI etc.) to find a vector-based image (SVG, AI, EPS, PDF).
 Here are things you can check: